 Product Description

-The content of delivery includes the jCOM.J1939.GPS module, the GPS antenna (preferred installation location is the driver cabin, i.e. close to the wind shield), and the SAE J1939 cable suited for a 9-pin Deutsch connection.
+The content of delivery includes the jCOM.J1939.GPS module and the GPS antenna (preferred installation location is the driver cabin, i.e. close to the wind shield).

 Features